JohnCoates/Aerial/Readme.md

 ## What's new in Aerial 1.9.0 (May 25, 2020)?

 **At first glance, the current versions of Aerial seems to work correctly with macOS Big Sur 11.
-Check here for more details (and information on the upcoming 2.0.0) : https://github.com/JohnCoates/Aerial/issues/1006#issuecomment-647808068
+[Check here for more details](https://github.com/JohnCoates/Aerial/issues/1006#issuecomment-647808068 ) (and information on the upcoming 2.0.0).**

 ![Capture d’écran 2020-05-25 à 15 46 42](https://user-images.githubusercontent.com/37544189/82818568-338ba580-9e9f-11ea-8f26-90b23958f587.jpg)